 The MLA Handbook (call number LB2369 .M52 2021) is the official guide to MLA style, which is most frequently used in literature, humanities, and some history fields.
 The Library has multiple copies of this book, both available to check out and for in-library-use.
 You may also access the MLA Handbook Plus online, which contains the full text of the MLA Handbook, plus other resources.

 The Scientific Style and Format: The CSE Manual for Authors, Editors, and Publishers (call number T11 .S386 2014) is the official guide to CSE style, which is used in some dental science and natural science classes at Santa Fe College.
-The Library has one copy of this book available in the Reference Collection, for in-library-use.
+The Library has one copy of this book available in the Ready Reference Collection at the second floor Reference Desk, for in-library-use.